James Melville Gilliss: Biography

-Gilliss was born on September 6, 1811 in Georgetown, District of Columbia.
+Gilliss was born on September 6, 1811, in Georgetown, District of Columbia.
 His parents were George Gilliss, a federal employee, and Mary (Melville) Gillis.
-In 1827 at the age of fifteen he joined the navy as a midshipman.
+In 1827, at age fifteen, he joined the United States Navy as a midshipman.
 He made several training cruises on the Delaware, the Java, and the Concord.
-In 1833 he passed his examinations and was advanced to passed midshipman.
+In 1833, he passed his examinations and was advanced to passed midshipman.

-In 1833 Gilliss requested a leave of absence and began his studies at the University of Virginia.
+In 1833, Gilliss requested a leave of absence and began his studies at the University of Virginia.
 Poor health forced him to leave after six months.
 He went to Paris for further studies in 1835 and was recalled to Washington to serve as an assistant at the Depot of Charts and Instruments in 1836.
-In late 1837 he married Rebecca Roberts of Alexandria, D.C. (now Va.).
+In late 1837, he married Rebecca Roberts of Alexandria, D.C.

 The Depot of Charts and Instruments was headed by Charles Wilkes.
 The depot was responsible for the navy's chronometers, charts, and other navigational instruments and provided Gilliss with an opportunity to practice astronomy.
 Astronomical observations were necessary to determine the accuracy of the Navy's chronometers.
 Gilliss proved himself to be an excellent astronomical observer.
-In 1837 he was named officer-in-charge of the depot and began an extensive series of observations of the moon and stars for the purpose of longitude determination.
+In 1837, he was named officer-in-charge of the depot and began an extensive series of observations of the moon and stars for the purpose of longitude determination.
 In February 1838 he was promoted to lieutenant.

-In 1838 Wilkes left the depot to lead the U.S. Exploring Expedition and Gilliss replaced him as head of the organization.
+In 1838, Wilkes left the depot to lead the U.S. Exploring Expedition and Gilliss replaced him as head of the organization.
 Gilliss began a series of celestial observations that were published in 1846 as Astronomical Observations made at the Naval Observatory, Washington.
 This reference listed some 1,248 stars and was the first star catalog published in the United States.

 Gilliss is most noted for his successful efforts to establish the U.S. Naval Observatory, the first national observatory in the United States.
-In 1841 he first proposed a new depot and personally lobbied congress for the funds.
-In 1842 Congress passed an authorization for $25,000 for a new depot and "a small observatory".
+In 1841, he first proposed a new depot and personally lobbied congress for the funds.
+In 1842, Congress passed an authorization for $25,000 for a new depot and "a small observatory".
 Gilliss used the funds to equip the new building with astronomical instruments, including a 9.6-inch achromatic refracting telescope, a 5.5-inch transit instrument, a 4-inch meridian circle, and a 5-inch prime vertical telescope.
 He traveled to Europe to purchase the necessary instruments and books and by October 1844 the observatory was ready.
 However, because of internal politics Gilliss was not appointed director; that position went instead to Matthew Fontaine Maury (the secretary of the navy was from Maury's home state, Virginia).